sukovanej/inseminator/readme.md

     same code for more types of application - usually API (flask) and async queueu (celery), we are forced to prepare all the dependencies for both of them.

   - obviously in the production it does the same thing like the previous implementation but using a slightly complicated code and more lines of it.

-  - when dealing with the code we not only have to thing about the code behaviour but also its dependencies because it is explicitly asking us to provide them through class constructors which is super annoying!
+  - when dealing with the code we not only have to think about the code behaviour but also its dependencies because it is explicitly asking us to provide them through class constructors which is super annoying!

-The good news is a lot of annoying problems mentioned above is solved by using factories or injectors.
+The good news is a lot of annoying problems mentioned above are solved by using factories or injectors.
 Also it seems like these disadvantages rather disappear in a shine of the benefits.

   - The first awesome thing is we are doing absolutely nothing in the import time.
 The only